cmu-delphi/delphi-epidata/docs/api/covidcast-signals/google-symptoms.md

 <summary>Click to expand</summary>

 ### March 14, 2025
-Google added earlier dates starting from 2017-08-15 and also fixed a gap of county-level data from November 14 2022 through February 20, 2023.
+Google made earlier data available (back to August 15, 2017), and fixed a gap in county-level data between November 14, 2022 and February 20, 2023.

 ### February 14, 2025
-We added a new signal s07_raw_search and s07_smoothed_search.
+Two new signals were added, relating to conjunctivitis: `s07_raw_search` and `s07_smoothed_search`.

 </details>